revilowaldow/BITC/Sessions/2024/10 20 - Session 33.md

 "If ever you head out there, come see me"

-High dignitary of Aegan empire
+High dignitary of Aegan empire protected by cat from a large seagull